mdhender/server/README.md

 The "discussion" tab is activated on Github.
 I think that it's open to anyone with an account on Github.

+# Navigating the Code
+The server tries to use [Ports and Adapters](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)) architecture.
+That means that we define interfaces to adapt HTTP requests to Services to the Repository.

+To untangle this, you should start with the file `cmd/server/routes.go`.
+That shows all of the routes that the server implements.

+    NOTE: I'm currently in the middle of moving some concept code to the ports architecture.
+The routes that use `rest.XXX` are ports style.
+The routes that are `s.XXX` are from the concept code and are going away.

+Once you've seen the routes, look at `pkg/http/rest`.
+That package implements all of the handlers that accept HTTP requests from the front-end client.

+The handlers in the `rest` package take `creating` or `listing` interfaces.
+Those interfaces define the functions that must be implemented by the service and repository packages.

+The `rest` handlers are responsible for extracting the form data from the request.
+(Eventually they'll also handle authentication, too.)
+They then pass the form data on to the service interface.

+The service interfaces (for example `creating.Service`) take the data and interact with the repository to create or fetch data.
+The response from the repository is formatted as needed (the `rest` package declares the response types for each handler).
+The service then returns it to the `rest` hander.

+Finally, the `rest` handler puts the response on the wire and sends it back to the front-end client.

 # State
 State keeps data in memory, saving it to a JSON file as needed.